ptmelvs/tg_bot/README.md

-This is translater bot created by using googletrans and pyTelegramBotAPI
+This is translator bot created by using googletrans and pyTelegramBotAPI

 Download all requirements using pip install -r requirements.txt.